misonomika525/MajsoulModimas/README_en.md

 # MajsoulModimas

-A Mod based on [Sparrow Soul Plus](https://github.com/MajsoulPlus/majsoul-plus-client/releases) .
-(Ichihime → Tachibana Alice, Nikaidou Miki → Araki Hina)
+A Mod based on [Majsoul Plus](https://github.com/MajsoulPlus/majsoul-plus-client/releases) .
+(Cat → Tachibana Arisu, Hag → Araki Hina)

 ## use

-1. Visit the [Sparrow Soul Plus releases page to](https://github.com/MajsoulPlus/majsoul-plus-client/releases) download the latest version
+1. Visit the [Majsoul Plus releases page](https://github.com/MajsoulPlus/majsoul-plus-client/releases)  to download the latest version
-2. Visit the [releases page to](https://github.com/TanakaKotoha/MajsoulModimas/releases) download the latest version of the mod
+2. Visit the [mod releases page](https://github.com/TanakaKotoha/MajsoulModimas/releases) to download the latest version of the mod
-3. Run Sparrow Plus and import mspm file
+3. Run Majsoul Plus and import mspm file

 Have fun in the client!

 ### Precautions

-1. If you want to use this mod, you need to install the [replacement bitmap font Mod in](https://github.com/TanakaKotoha/MajsoulModimas/releases/tag/7.0.0) advance.
+1. If you want to use this mod, you need to install the [replacement bitmap font Mod](https://github.com/TanakaKotoha/MajsoulModimas/releases/tag/7.0.0) at first.
 2. This Mod is currently only compatible with Simplified Chinese, other languages are not currently compatible.

 ## Source of material

 - Audio material:
-    - The special voice and the voice of the game other than the final voice are replaced with existing materials based on the principle of approximate replacement.
-(Tachibana Alice: Ninomiya Hana Araki Hina: Kotori Yu Hinada)
+    - The special voices and the top voice are replaced with existing materials based on the principle of approximate replacement.
+(Tachibana Arisu: Ninomiya Hana, Araki Hina: Kotori Yu Hinada)
-    - Other voice usage in the Starlight stage voice of Cinderella girl, specifically in [this site](https://starlight.346lab.org/) search for relevant content.
+    - Other voice usage in the Cinderella Girls Starlight Stage voice, specifically in [this site](https://starlight.346lab.org/) search for relevant content.
 - Picture material:
-    - Cinderella girl anniversary wallpaper machine full body illustration.
+    - Full body illustration from Cinderella Girls anniversary wallpaper machine.
-    - Cinderella girl starlight stage card illustration transparent background stand drawing.
+    - Illustration transparent background and stand drawing from Cinderella Girls Starlight Stage.

 ## Problems to be solved